IR MENU

 The consultation services we established include a compliance consultation desk to which employees can report violations of laws and regulations or internal rules, another consultation desk to deal with various types of harassment, and a hotline through which an employee can directly consult a lawyer.

-In the Yellow Hat Group, as of the end of March 2024, 20.0% of officers were women, and 51.4% of managerial positions at the section manager level or higher were midcareer hires.
+In the Yellow Hat Group, as of the end of March 2025, 15.4% of officers were women, and 48.6% of managerial positions at the section manager level or higher were midcareer hires.
 In addition, female managers and foreign nationals are primarily assigned to the Retail Division with the expectation that they will play an active role there.
 At Yellow Hat, the number of women appointed to managerial positions is zero, and two foreign nationals are employed.
-At our subsidiaries, 17 women have been appointed to managerial positions, and 200 foreign nationals are employed.
-Going forward, we will actively promote and increase diversity in order to become an even more dynamic company.
+At our subsidiaries, 25 women have been appointed to managerial positions, and 266 foreign nationals are employed.

 With regard to retirement pension plans, we previously used both a defined benefit (DB) pension plan and a defined contribution (DC) pension plan.
 However, as of April 1, 2022, we have wholly transitioned to a defined contribution pension plan.